Why coordination capacity matters now

 Think of cancer care as three layers.

-The clinical layer moves at human pace.
+• The clinical layer is advancing at human pace.
 Decisions still require synthesis, judgment, conversation.

 The window